-The goals and vision for the Council, the Service and ultimately Building Standards are set out in the Corporate Plan 2017-2022.
-It gives a commitment to improve services, enhance quality of life for citizens and making best use of public resources.
-To do this, the Council have made 52 Commitments to the city.
-These commitments are structured around six themes:
+The goals and vision for the Council, the Service and ultimately Building Standards are set out in the Council's Business Plan - Our Future Council - Our Future City.
+It gives a commitment to improve services, enhance quality of life for citizens and make best use of public resources.
+We spent most of 2020 facing up to enormous challenges that none of us could ever have predicted.
+The global pandemic brought immense change and a great deal of uncertainty.
+It also shone a light on the health of our people and planet as well as underlining the need to protect and support the most vulnerable in society.